-User management in Raspbian is done on the command line.
+User management in Raspberry Pi OS is done on the command line.
 The default user is

 pi, and the password is